 “It’s for good this time, brother.”

-“You can’t go,” said Rocca, numbly.
+“You can’t give up on me,” said Rocca, numbly.

-“I’m so sorry, Rocca, but I must,” soothed Kwame.
+“I’m sorry, Rocca, but I have to,” said Kwame.

 “No…” Tears welled up in Rocca’s eyes.
 “We have to make it back together.”